mwcorley79/MPL/README.md

 </ol>
 <b> Testing the MPL library on Linux </b>
 <ol>
-  <li>  ... in the same terminal from the previous step, type the following commands </li>
+  <li>  From the same terminal from the previous step, type the following commands </li>
   <li> cd ../MPLtests && mkdir build && cd build </li>
   <li> cmake .. </li>
   <li> make all </li>